Modern slavery and human trafficking statement 2020

 • DRIVEN: Powered by an endless determination and passion for progress.
 Resolute and resourceful in our approach to exceeding expectations.
 We strive for more

-1. About Pollen Street
+1. About Pollen Street Group ltd

 1. Organisational structure and supply chains

-The firm specialises on investments in the financial and business services sector, with a primary focus across UK, Europe and USA markets.
+The firm specialises in investments in the financial and business services sector, with a primary focus across UK, Europe and USA markets.
 Pollen Street does not act as a producer, manufacturer, or retailer of any physical goods and, operating in the Financial Services sector, it has a relatively straightforward supply chain compared to other sectors.

 Pollen Street recognises the role it shares with its suppliers in tackling the growing issues of Modern Slavery.
 The Group has zero tolerance to Slavery and Human Trafficking and places a duty on all staff to report any potential infringement arising either internally or externally.
 Detailed background checks are carried out internally and by an independent firm prior to new employees commencing work with Pollen Street.